beelzer/media-audit/docs/contributing/guidelines.md

 from pathlib import Path
 from typing import Any, Dict, List, Optional

-from media_audit.models import MovieItem, ValidationStatus
+from media_audit.core import MovieItem, ValidationStatus

 class MovieParser: